Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Children on the London Eye| ©Martin Sillaots

 London is not exactly a cheap city.
-So, if you are traveling there with your family, you probably want to know how you can save a little money during your vacation.
+So if you're traveling there as a family, you probably want to know how you can save a little money during your vacation.

 A good way is to take advantage of the reduced rates on children's tickets to the different tourist attractions.
 Normally babies up to 3 years old get free admission but it depends on the activity and age range.
 In any case you can find very interesting prices for children.
 Here are some examples:

-For example, when booking your tickets online and in advance on pages like Hellotickets, you have the possibility to select the age range of the children, so that the reduced rate that you will have to pay for each of them is calculated instantly.
+For example, when you book your tickets online in advance on sites like Hellotickets, you have the possibility to select the age range of the children, so that the reduced rate you will have to pay for each of them is calculated instantly.

 As for babies, although they can access a multitude of activities for free, it is advisable that you also select their free admission, as this will avoid confusion in access to monuments, museums or other sites of interest.